 One Important Type of PPE is a Respirator

 Personal protective equipment (PPE) is essential in safeguarding workers and individuals from hazardous substances, pathogens, and environmental hazards.
 Among the various types of PPE, respirators stand out as a critical tool for protecting the respiratory system.
-Whether in healthcare settings, construction sites, or during public health emergencies, respirators play a vital role in preventing inhalation of harmful particles, gases, and biological agents.
+Worth adding: whether in healthcare settings, construction sites, or during public health emergencies, respirators play a vital role in preventing inhalation of harmful particles, gases, and biological agents.
 Understanding their function, types, and proper use is crucial for anyone who needs respiratory protection in their daily activities.

 What Is a Respirator?